 Team-Building Experts, on Working Together With Different Personalities

 We asked Solomon Masala of Source Consulting Group and Datis Mohsenipour of Outback Team Building & Training to weigh in on team building, and its role in working with team members with different personalities in the corporate world.

 Datis: “Every team is a collection of unique individuals.
 On one hand, that diversity can be the team’s biggest asset.
 But on the other hand, it can also present unique challenges when it comes to building strong communication, problem-solving, and collaboration among team members with different personalities.
 Team building is an extremely effective way to do this, for one simple reason: it strives to find the sweet spot between balancing the needs of individual team members, the needs of the team, and the needs of the organization in order to bring people together.
 It teaches employees to work collaboratively for a common goal and encourages them to celebrate that shared success.
-Team building helps people get to know each other and get comfortable collaborating through a shared experience that is light-hearted, fun, and engaging.”Datis Mohsenipour, Outback Team Building
+Team building helps people get to know each other and get comfortable collaborating during business meetings through a shared experience that is light-hearted, fun, and engaging.”Datis Mohsenipour, Outback Team Building

 Solomon: In the work world, you typically don’t get to choose who is on your team.
 You get hired, and bam, there’s your team!
 It’s going to be mix of personalities, styles and perspectives.
 To rock it as a team player, and to grow as a leader requires building the skills to effectively communicate with a group of diverse personalities.
 This is particularly critical for problem solving: getting everyone on the same page for collaborating towards solutions.
 If you cannot communicate effectively, you can’t problem solve effectively.

 Winning sports teams must practice to be good in the game.

 Business team must do the same thing – and that’s what the right team building activity does.
 It provides team development experiences where the required skills for problem solving get built and practiced for business meetings.

 It gives teams members practice with 4 necessary skills: